valtrio/valtrio/README.md

 - Can save the original value and can be downloaded back to use as well

 Skin Changer:
-- Added skins from SS.3 - present.
+- Added skins from E6: A2
 Scanner:
 - When enabled There will be a skin notification when the aim lock skill hits the player.
 - Open - Close Menu